 I’ve spoken before about how we as a music-consuming society are too quick to deem artists “generational.”
 With that being said, you may become annoyed with me, and think me hypocritical when I say that after the release of folklore, I believe Taylor Swift is now a generational artist.
 Let me preface this by saying that I do not believe folklore is a “generational” album.
 I do not believe Taylor Swift to be the best or most talented artist on the planet.
-However, I do believe that over the course of a now 14-year career, that Taylor Swift has consistently pushed boundaries with her music.
+However, I do believe that over the course of a now fourteen-year career, that Taylor Swift has consistently pushed boundaries with her music.
 She has generally spit in the face of the venomous record industry and managed to still sell records, tour the world, and make quality Pop music on her own terms.
-She moves into her 30’s in full control of her own destiny, with a cache of iconic music that ferociously stands up to any artists before her.
+She moves into her 30’s in full control of her own destiny, with a cache of iconic music that ferociously stands up to any artist who came before her.
 She has managed to outlast every single one of her contemporaries, with the exception of Lady Gaga, who stands victoriously at the top of the heap along with her.